-In a recent poll, two thirds of people voted moving a house top of their stress list, with it triggering more anxiety than relationship breakdowns, divorce and starting a new job.
+In a recent poll, two-thirds of people voted to move a house at the top of their stress list, with it triggering more anxiety than relationship breakdowns, divorce and starting a new job.

 It’s one of life’s most stressful experiences, and it’s because it involves having to cope with change.
 Moving house represents a transition in life, it’s about change and unfamiliarity and for many people that causes stress and anxiety.
 Most of us like familiarity, routine and order.
 When you’re moving, you have none of those.
 Plus it causes a ripple effect of change throughout your life.
 You’re not just changing your home and getting to know the new one, you might be in a new area, you have to find new schools for your children, take on a new commute to work, find a new GP and dentist.

 Preparation can also help in managing stress levels.
 If you can do things in advance, for example, switch your broadband to the new address, register with a new GP in the area, plan in advance what furniture and items will go in what rooms… all of that will help the actual day feel a bit less overwhelming and more controlled.